Ko3leta/Amethyst-SkyBlock/README.md

+Amethyst SkyBlock is a Hardcore skyblock-themed DataPack for Minecraft Java Edition 1.21 and newer

 🦑 About:
 The Amethyst SkyBlock DataPack provides an ability to play the most complex and hardcore modification of everyone’s favorite skyblock minigame.
 Here you have to survive on a block of budding amethyst...
 You won't need anything else.
 Here you are alone with emptiness, boredom and monotonous